Klingsor-tyx/DP-FedPGN/README.md

 Explanations of arguments:

---alg: < DP-FedAvg, DP-FedAvg-LS, DP-FedSMP, FedAvg_BLUR, DP-FedSAM, DP-FedPGN, DP-FedPGN-LS>
+- `alg`: DP-FedAvg, DP-FedAvg-LS, DP-FedSMP, FedAvg_BLUR, DP-FedSAM, DP-FedPGN, DP-FedPGN-LS

---alpha_value: parameter of Dirichlet Distribution, controling the level of Non-IID < 0.1, 0.6 >
+- `alpha_value`: parameter of Dirichlet Distribution, controling the level of Non-IID

---E: local training epochs for each client
+- `E`: local training epochs for each client

---selection: the selection fraction of total clients in each round
+- `selection`: the selection fraction of total clients in each round

---dp_sigma: noise multiplier for DP
+- `dp_sigma`: noise multiplier for DP

---C: the threshold of clipping in DP
+- `C`: the threshold of clipping in DP